Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 ### Revision Guides

-We have <a href="/module-reviews">a collection</a> of condensed module notes/additional revision material.
-The majority of these were written by Kit L. who was in the 21/22 intake, and the curriculum has changed since they were created, so some of the older guides are slightly dated.
+We have <a href="https://drive.google.com/drive/folders/15cWYdWuzEWe67IeKdMhfGa260dhm1clE">a collection</a> of condensed module notes/additional revision material.
+The majority of these were written by Kit L. (21/22 intake) and the curriculum has changed since they were created, so some of the older guides are slightly dated.
 However, they should still serve as useful revision material.

 A more complete reference book which may also be useful can be found <a href="https://desyncthethird.github.io/Reference.pdf">here</a>.